Zoom Telephonics

-Minim, Inc., formerly Zoom Telephonics, is an American networking company that develops software and designs hardware for Internet security.
-Headquartered in Manchester, New Hampshire, the company offers a mobile app, cable modems, gateways, WiFi routers, mesh WiFi systems, and other home networking products with an emphasis on home automation.
+Zoom Telephonics, Inc. was an American networking company that began as a manufacturer of modems and other computer networking and telephony hardware.
+The company was by two MIT graduates in 1977.
+Following a 2020 merger with Minim, Inc., Zoom adopted this name and moved their headquarters from Boston, Massachusetts to Manchester, New Hampshire.
+As Minim, the company sold cable modems, gateways, WiFi routers, mesh WiFi systems, and other home networking products, with an emphasis on home automation.
+In 2024, following financial turmoil, Minim was acquired by e2Companies, an energy management company based in Florida.

 History

 Zoom Telephonics was founded in 1977 as a home networking product manufacturer, headquartered in Boston, Massachusetts.
 The company was founded by Frank B. Manning and Bruce Kramer, two fellow roommates and graduates of the Massachusetts Institute of Technology (MIT) who had known each other since the late 1960s.
 The company's first product was a modification kit for telephones that turned off the phone's ringer with the flick of a switch.
-Branded the "Silencer", it generated US$200,000 in the first few years of Zoom's existence and prompted the founders to release more telephonic gadgets.
-The pair released an automatic dialer, called the "Demon Dialer", in 1980.
+Branded the "Silencer", it generated $200,000 in the first few years of Zoom's existence and prompted the founders to release more telephonic gadgets.

+In 1980 released an automatic dialer, called the "Demon Dialer".
 Developed for customers of independent phone companies wanting to make long-distance calls, which required dialing call prefix and feature group digits, the product helped Zoom grow to $6 million in annual sales.
 The practice of demon dialing lends its namesake to this product.
-The "Demon Dialer" proved short-lived in usefulness after the breakup of the Bell System, which allowed these independent companies to harness so-called 1+10 dialing, so Zoom turned to developing dial-up modems for microcomputers such as the Apple II and the IBM PC.
+The "Demon Dialer" proved short-lived in usefulness after the breakup of the Bell System, which allowed these independent companies to harness so-called 1+10 dialing.

+Zoom turned to developing dial-up modems for microcomputers such as the Apple II and the IBM PC.
 Their first modem, introduced in 1983 and called the Networker, was so popular that the company had difficulty finding enough shelf space in retail outlets, so Zoom's executives turned to mail order as an alternative sales channel.
 By 1987, the company had enough brand recognition to convince personal computer manufacturers, enterprise distributors, and high-volume retailers to stock Zoom's modems, and the company abandoned direct mail.
 In 1990, Zoom went public on the Nasdaq.